nicodewet/mvnz/README.md

 3. I had to modify the generated ApiClient class to use Jaxb2RootElementHttpMessageConverter so that the chosen library (RestTemplate) could deserialize the XML we would receive.
 4. I had to fix a tricky Spring Boot XML runtime library dependency issue.

-Perhaps one could argue the openapi-xml.yaml specification is incorrect and just stop developing however I could not change the XML files, so chose to apply Postel's Law and make the implementation liberal.
+Perhaps one could argue the openapi-xml.yaml specification is incorrect and just stop developing however I could not change the XML files, so chose to apply [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle) and make the implementation liberal.

 I've noted the XML Object section of the Open API v3.0.2 specification, as well as the use of application/xml in the openapi-xml.yaml specification.
 Parking that, I'm still curious as to whether Open API Generator would be able to generate an implementation that works so that steps 2 to 4 are not necessary.

+### Should I continue using OpenAPI Generator?
+What would I change, if anything?

+It's important to remember we inherited two specifications in this implementation.
+Also, I don't use OpenAPI Generator day in, day out.
+Also it may well be that I used a suboptimal configuration.

+In general though, I do want to know whether a given OpenAPI specification will work for me, is generating code even possible?
+Is the specification valid?
+It is a measure of quality and care (by whoever produced the specification).

+There are some things I would want to do immediately:
+1. Remove all the redundant code I've inherited, this could entail using openapi-generator-maven-plugin as intended.
+2. Add steps to validate both OpenAPI specifications (as a sanity check, ideally an author would do so, but it's not always the case).
+3. Investigate whether I could have done better in terms of using the generator for the XML client
+4. Delete the bulk of the dead code in the xml client package, I'd largely start from scratch, I don't think using the generator helps here.

 ## Robustness and Error Handling